How to Fade Dark Spots Without Damaging Your Skin Barrier

 SPF50

 This routine is designed to be realistic, not extreme.
-It uses layering, but every step has a reason.
+Every step has a role: hydrate, brighten, support the barrier, renew carefully, and protect every morning.

-2. Hydrate and cushion: Apply Snail Mucin 98 Power Bomb Essence.
-This is where bounce, slip, and barrier comfort begin.
+2. Hydrate and cushion: Apply Snail Mucin 98 Power Bomb Essence to support hydration and barrier comfort.

-2. Rehydrate: Apply Snail Mucin 98 Power Bomb Essence.
+2. Hydrate: Apply Snail Mucin 98 Power Bomb Essence.

-3. Renew: Use Hyper Serum PM.
-If you are a retinol beginner, start 2–3 nights a week.
+3. Renew carefully: Use Hyper Serum PM.
+If you are new to retinol, start 2 to 3 nights a week.

-4. Spot treat: Use Eraser Spot Cream only on the areas that need targeted pigment work.
+4. Spot support: Use Eraser Spot Cream on areas where uneven-looking tone is most noticeable.

-5. Seal and soothe: Finish with Gem in a Bottle Night Moisturizer.
-If your barrier feels extra fragile, rotate in the Barrier-First Peptide Bounce Moisturizer.
+5. Seal: Finish with Gem in a Bottle Night Moisturizer or Barrier-First Peptide Bounce Moisturizer.

 Use Thick As Thieves Glycolic + Lactic Acid Peel carefully and not on the same night as Hyper Serum PM.
-If you overdo exfoliation, you may sabotage the very progress you want.
+If your skin feels dry, tight, or irritated, pause exfoliation and focus on hydration and barrier comfort.

 If you do not want to build each step individually, start with the Full Size Korean Skincare + Hyper Serum AM, PM Regimen Set or the Hyper Serum AM & PM Duo.
 Both make the AM/PM split easier to follow.